Taiwanese indigenous peoples: History

-Much of the historical information regarding Taiwan's indigenous population was collected by these regimes in the form of administrative reports and gazettes as part of greater "civilizing" projects.
-The collection of information aided in the consolidation of administrative control.

-Plains aboriginals
+Plains indigenous peoples

-The plains aborigines mainly lived in stationary village sites surrounded by defensive walls of bamboo.
+The plains indigenous peoples mainly lived in stationary village sites surrounded by defensive walls of bamboo.
 The village sites in southern Taiwan were more populated than other locations.
 Some villages supported a population of more than 1,500 people, surrounded by smaller satellite villages.
 Siraya villages were constructed of dwellings made of thatch and bamboo, raised 2 m from the ground on stilts, with each household having a barn for livestock.
 A watchtower was located in the village to look out for headhunting parties from the Highland peoples.
 The concept of property was often communal, with a series of conceptualized concentric rings around each village.
 The innermost ring was used for gardens and orchards that followed a fallowing cycle around the ring.
 The second ring was used to cultivate plants and natural fibers for the exclusive use of the community.
 The third ring was for exclusive hunting and deer fields for community use.
-The Plains Aborigines hunted herds of spotted Formosan sika deer, Formosan sambar deer and Reeves's muntjac as well as conducting light millet farming.
+The plains indigenous peoples hunted herds of spotted Formosan sika deer, Formosan sambar deer and Reeves's muntjac as well as conducting light millet farming.
 Sugar and rice were grown as well, but mostly for use in preparing wine.

-Many of the Plains Aborigines were matrilineal/matrifocal societies.
+Many of the plains indigenous peoples were matrilineal/matrifocal societies.
 A man married into a woman's family after a courtship period during which the woman was free to reject as many men as she wished.
 In the age-grade communities, couples entered into marriage in their mid-30s when a man would no longer be required to perform military service or hunt heads on the battle-field.
 In the matriarchal system of the Siraya, it was also necessary for couples to abstain from marriage until their mid-30s, when the bride's father would be in his declining years and would not pose a challenge to the new male member of the household.
 It was not until the arrival of the Dutch Reformed Church in the 17th century that the marriage and child-birth taboos were abolished.
 There is some indication that many of the younger members of Sirayan society embraced the Dutch marriage customs as a means to circumvent the age-grade system in a push for greater village power.
 Almost all indigenous peoples in Taiwan have traditionally had a custom of sexual division of labor.
 Women did the sewing, cooking and farming, while the men hunted and prepared for military activity and securing enemy heads in headhunting raids, which was a common practice in early Taiwan.
 Women were also often found in the office of priestesses or mediums to the gods.